jakweg/wonder/ginkgo/README.md

    with `KEY_FILE` pointing to file from step 4.
 7. Deploy container which acts as a webhook.
 Invoke `./scripts/deploy-github-webhook.sh` with `KEY_FILE` pointing to file from step 5.
 8. You'll get URL in a console which you can add in GitHub as a webhook.
 Use secret generated in step 1.
+Please choose `application/json` as content type.
 9. Done, you can trigger hosting upload by pushing into `master` branch or publish any message on `hosting-update` topic.